1925 FA Cup final: Post-match

 At the end of the match, United fans flooded onto the field and the goalscorer Tunstall was carried on the shoulders of spectators in celebration.
 The team were presented with their winner's medals by the Duke and Duchess of York in the Royal Box and the cup was awarded to United captain Gillespie.
 He described himself as "the happiest man in Britain" upon receiving the trophy.
 After the teams had left the field, the Lord Mayor of Cardiff, W. H. Pethybridge, visited the United dressing room to offer them his congratulations.
 United remained in London for two days before travelling to Liverpool for a match against Everton.
 The team returned to Sheffield on 28 April, where they were met by a crowd of thousands before being driven to the town hall where they displayed the trophy from the balcony of the building.
-As of 2020, United have reached only one further FA Cup final since 1925, losing to Arsenal in 1936.
+United have reached only one further FA Cup final since 1925, losing to Arsenal in 1936.

 Despite their defeat, some of Cardiff's players were carried from the field on the shoulders of the team's supporters.
 Cardiff defender Jimmy Nelson took home the match ball and later auctioned it in aid of Rookwood Hospital in Cardiff.
 A film of the final was flown to Cardiff immediately after the game and was shown on the evening of the final.
 The Cardiff team remained in London for two days after the final, returning home on 27 April.
 The side were welcomed home by large crowds despite their defeat and attended a dinner with Mayor Pethybridge the same evening.

 Wake, who had lost possession for the only goal of the game, received considerable criticism for his performance after the match.
-The People remarked that this one error wiped out many excellences on his part.
+The People remarked that this one error wiped out many excellences on his part, and the South Wales Echo ran the headline "Wake not Awake".
 His teammate Keenor absolved Wake of any blame in a post-match interview, stating "any blame should be shouldered by the rest of the defence of which I was one.
 A warning shout should have been given of Tunstall's first approach.
 Wake could not have been aware of it".
 Keenor remained bullish after the final, confidently predicting that "one day soon our followers can be sure that Cardiff City will bring that cup to Wales."
 His prediction was realised two years later when he captained Cardiff to victory in the 1927 FA Cup Final to become the only team from outside England to win the competition as of November 2020.
 Wake was also part of the side that reached the 1927 final, but missed the game after suffering kidney damage in a league match two weeks earlier.